neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Neo/SetGasPerBlock.md

 # SetGasPerBlock Method (BigInteger)

-Sets the number of GAS generated for each block
+Sets the number of GAS generated in each block

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../../neo.md)

 Assembly: Neo.SmartContract.Framework

+> [!Note]
+>
+> The method needs to check muti-signature of committee members, and it is executed as long as it's signed by more than half of the committee members.

 ## Syntax